Ze’ev Shaked, Ph.D.email@example.com

 Ewelina Mnich Ph.D.firstname.lastname@example.org

-At Evestra Onkologia Dr. Mnich is involved in conducting in vitro studies.
+At Evestra Onkologia Dr. Mnich is involved in research management.
 Ewelina has broad expertise in genetic engineering – protein expression in wide variety of protein expression systems (prokaryotic and eukaryotic organisms) and six years of experience in various molecular biology techniques.
 She obtained training in organic chemistry and pharmaceutical technology.
 She received her Ph.D. in Biotechnology at University of Copenhagen.

 Łukasz Skrok, Ph.D.email@example.com